 Local Masters Swim Groups.
 While not necessarily an open water or triathlon focus, masters-level swim groups exist in nearly every large town and metro area.
 The idea is that a group of swimmers get together regularly with a coach or at least a couple mentors present, and get their pool workout in while trying to also improve their technique.
 Large health club chains such as Lifetime Fitness offer a number of Masters groups each week, and local Y facilities do as well.
 Masters groups are great if you are the type of person who thrives in a group setting and likes the idea of a coach to hold you accountable.
 A small fee is likely required in order to fund the swim lanes as well as the coach, but if you are a member of a fitness club you may want to check with them first, as the price might be substantially less than going somewhere where you are not a member

 Local Triathlon/Race Groups.
 While this one can be a bit hit and miss, many areas of the country have groups or clubs who get together specifically for triathlon or open water swim training.
+Joining a triathlon club can really help you improve your racing with like-minded people supporting you.
 These groups can be incredible (if you have access to them) because the comraderie and instruction is geared specifically toward triathletes and open water swimmers.
 The best place to inquire about these groups is through a local triathlon shop, or through the Race Director of the local races you plan to do.
 In some cases, Race Directors even host swim “walk-throughs” of the triathlon’s swim course to give people a chance to learn the course prior to race day.

 Swimming can be a lifelong sport, as evidenced by the octogenarians who often swim in the lanes next to us in the lap pool.
 We hope that you can make swimming a hobby until very late in life as well.
 We have developed a few other resources that might be interesting as you work to perfect your triathlon swim technique.